pasqal-io/Pulser/docs/source/review.rst

 Since the Rydberg blockade effect is not present when atoms are in :math:`|g\rangle` or :math:`|h\rangle`, the dynamics of each qubit's state are just determined by the driving pulses, already illustrated above as rotations on the Bloch sphere.
-By tuning the parameters of a pulse, we can achieve any arbitrary single-qubit unitary, as is shown in :doc:`phase_shifts_vz_gates`.
+By tuning the parameters of a pulse, we can achieve any arbitrary single-qubit unitary, as is shown in :doc:`tutorials/phase_shifts_vz_gates`.

 .. image:: files/digital.png
   :align: center